Growing Tomatoes In Containers

 Tomatoes are two varieties based on their tree growth (Bushy or Vines)

-Determinate Tomatoes: These are bush types trees that grows 2 to 3 feet height.
+Determinate Tomatoes: These are bush types of trees that grow 2 to 3 feet height.
 These determinate trees, flowers all at once, set and ripen fruit and dies.

-There two type tomatoes based on their Genetic type:
+There two type of tomatoes based on their Genetic type:

-Hybrid Tomatoes: Hybrid varieties have high yields; Hybrid tomato plants are a combination of different varieties of tomato plant.
-These plants good resistance power and produces high quality fruits.
+Hybrid Tomatoes: Hybrid varieties have high yields; Hybrid tomato plants are a combination of different varieties of tomato plants.
+These plants good resistance power and produce high-quality fruits.

-Heirloom varieties: These non-hybrid variety, these plants have a short life and low resistance power.
+Heirloom varieties: These non-hybrid varieties, these plants have a short life and low resistance power.

 The best varieties for Growing Tomatoes in Containers

-- Bush Champion: These tomato plants grow up to 2 feet, harvesting period is 65-70 days.
-These plants grow well in containers and more diseases resistant and gives high yields.
+- Bush Champion: These tomato plants grow up to 2 feet, the harvesting period is 65-70 days.
+These plants grow well in containers and more disease resistant and give high yields.

-- Bush Goliath Tomato: These are plants grow to 3 feet and produces sweet largest fruits.
+- Bush Goliath Tomato: These are plants that grow to 3 feet and produce the sweet largest fruits.
 These tomatoes are less resistant to diseases.
-Harvesting period is 70days.
+The harvesting period is 70days.

 - Celebrity Tomatoes: These are also called semi-determinant tomatoes as they grow more height than other bushy variety plants.
-This variety of tomato is huge in size with a great taste.
-This variety tomatoes need a large container to grow.
-Harvesting Period is 60-65days.
+This variety of tomatoes is huge in size with a great taste.
+This variety of tomatoes need a large container to grow.
+The harvesting Period is 60-65days.

-- Early Girl Bush Tomatoes: These are hybrid tomatoes, have quick harvesting period.
-These plants need a medium sized container to grow well.
+- Early Girl Bush Tomatoes: These are hybrid tomatoes, have a quick harvesting period.
+These plants need a medium-sized container to grow well.
 These produce larges fruits and high yield.
-Harvesting period is 50 days.
+The harvesting period is 50 days.

 - Patio F Tomato: This is a bushy determinate variety, perfect for container gardening.
 These plants grow well in small containers.
 They produce cherry size tomatoes in green and red colors.
 These cherry tomatoes have average taste, and yields are less compared to others.
-Harvesting period is 65-70days.
+The harvesting period is 65-70days.